satyakonmsft/skype-docs/Skype/UCWA/ApplicationDashboard.md

+---
+title: Application dashboard
+description: The application resource serves as a kind of dashboard that represents a single application of the user.
+---

 # Application dashboard
 The **application** resource serves as a kind of dashboard that represents a single application of the user.